The Pre-Tribulation Rapture: a dangerous delusion?

-[There is] "a vital misunderstanding of that seventh verse in the second letter to the Thessalonians. "
+[There is] "a vital misunderstanding of v2:7 in the 2nd letter to the Thessalonians. "

 The Scofield Bible notes state regarding the second ‘he’:- this Person can be none other than the Holy Spirit in the church, to be "taken out of the way". )

-The reason I mention this is not to be pedantic, but to point out what I believe is a vital misunderstanding of that seventh verse in the second letter to the Thessalonians.
+The reason I mention this is not to be pedantic, but to point out what I believe is a vital misunderstanding of v2:7 in the 2nd letter to the Thessalonians.
 (I was greatly helped many years ago by a cassette recording of a brother David Noakes speaking on the subject and after a bit of further research I have come to what I believe is a better understanding.
 If I am right – and I make no claim to inerrancy – then the Scofield-inspired view is turned on its head. )